 When executed fully, Work Agreements can solve just about any teamwork issue.

-Coaching Characteristics for Team Facilitators also includes Establishing a Team Operating System for Optimal Productivity
+Coaching Characteristics for Team Facilitators also includes Establishing a RMT’s Team Operating System is a six-step, 90-day, continuous improvement system that organizes team functions to increase the likelihood of achieving customer satisfaction.
+More for Optimal Productivity

 The Team Operating System is the framework that outlines a team’s processes and procedures.
 Where Work Agreements define team member commitments and guide interpersonal interaction, the Team Operating System clearly defines the roles, responsibilities, and actions needed for the team to reach their goals.